harumuki/gyorgy.fleischmann.hu/_posts/2018-10-15-Dido-Take_My_Hand.md

 Take your time, if I'm lying to you
-I know you'll find that you believe me you believe me
+I know you'll find that you believe me
+You believe me
 Take my hand and if I'm lying to you
 I'll always be alone if I'm lying to you
 Take your time, if I'm lying to you
-I know you'll find that you believe me you believe me
+I know you'll find that you believe me
+You believe me
 </pre>
 <a href="#top">⬆</a></center></div>